 It may seem like such a simple thing, but starting your day right can really have a positive impact on your job.
 Smile, strike a confident pose, anything to boost your mood.
 You'll find that you are more friendly to your co-workers and customers if you are happy.
 Eating before work can help your mood also.
 No one likes to work on an empty stomach.

-If you are still exhausted from the day before or you just couldn't sleep before your shift, definitely drink some coffee or energy drink.
+If you are still exhausted from the day before or you just couldn't sleep before your shift, definitely drink some coffee or an energy drink.
 If you're tired, chances are you're grumpy.
-I've worked at a fast food restaurant that was open 24 hours.
+I've worked at a fast-food restaurant that was open 24 hours.
 That can get really tiring, I know.
-You're going to want to go home and sleep for a day, when really you have to return to work in eight hours.
+You're going to want to go home and sleep for a day, but in reality, you have to return to work in eight hours.
 If you are getting really unhealthy hours, though, talk to your boss.
 There is no reason they cannot work out something with you to make sure you are working as efficiently as possible.

 Accept that you will be busy, people will get agitated, and food products will be cooking instead of being served.
 The sooner that you don't get upset by this, the better the rush will seem.
 I know that the customer has complained about wanting their burger for five minutes, and explaining that there are ten other people in front of them just doesn't click, but there's nothing you can do.
 So smile.
 Be polite.
 Assure them that their burger is on its way, and apologize for the time and inconvenience.
 Some people will understand, others may want a refund.

 Other than dealing with products on hold, learning to work around and with your co-workers is invaluable.
-This coming from someone who is a cashier, learn the patterns of your co-workers.
+This comes from someone who is a cashier; learn the patterns of your co-workers.
 Do they give the drinks out first?
 Put the burger in a certain place?
 I'm sure your fry person is getting tired of you bumping into them while you reach for that small fry.
 Maneuvering around them is essential to being speedy.
 Is there something you can help them with to move the production along quicker?
-Salt the fries, make their drinks, or even help make some burgers.
-(Provided you know how.)
+Salt the fries, make their drinks, or even help make some burgers (provided you know how.)

 Get to Know Your Co-Workers